Steps to trading or investing in gold

 2 McKinsey and Company, 2019

-3 Deal three or more times in the previous month to qualify for our best commission.
+3 Place three share trades in the previous month to qualify.